Chabad messianism: Treatment in scholarship

 Within sociology and anthropology, the Chabad identification of Schneerson as Messiah can be analyzed in terms of charismatic authority, a type of leadership developed by Max Weber.
 The process of identification of Schneerson as the Messiah may also be thought of as a contributing factor to the rationalization of the collective life of the Chabad community.
 Chabad messianism prompts community members to achieve the outreach goals set by the seventh rebbe, and it likely supports the Chabad's success as a modern charismatic enterprise that operates within a competitive market of religious goods.
 Chabad messianism is also a key factor to understanding the use of various digital and non-digital media by Chabad in religious outreach contexts.
 The group's use of digital media is described as an important ambition for its potential to reach global Jewish audiences, with the intention of rejuvenating religious observance among Jews around the world, itself a prerequisite for the Jewish messianic redemption.

 Opposition to Chabad messianism may stem from the discomfort that the Jewish diaspora would face if a free and meaningful Jewish life were declared inadequate without the coming of a Messiah.
-However, the coming of Moshiach is basic to Judaism as Maimonadies writes explicitly in his 13 Principles of Faith.
+However, the coming of Moshiach is basic to Judaism as Maimonides writes explicitly in his 13 Principles of Faith.
 This opposition appears constrained by the Jewish community's lack of hegemony in the areas of belief and heresy, and by Chabad and Hasidism's prior neutralization of the messianic impulse by focusing on individual spiritual fulfilment and redemption.
 Despite the controversy, Chabad messianism, whether it is deemed as heretical or not, does not appear to have resulted in the type of trauma or damage to the Jewish people as with the Sabbatean movement.

 Opposition to Chabad messianism on theological grounds may also be traced to a tension within the Jewish tradition over the definition of Judaism as either a religion or an ethnicity.
 Orthodox Jewish polemics that challenge Chabad messianism on these grounds may be understood as an effort to revive the self-definition of Judaism as a religion and to impose a theological approach that emphasizes the categories of orthodoxy and heresy.
 While these efforts attempt to strengthen the border around Jewish identity, it is likely that once the initial phase passes, characterized by acute anxiety, the dogmatic formulations will begin to dissipate and the Jewish community returns to defining itself as something between a religion and an ethnicity.